Polytoria/Docs/docs/objects/effects/Sound.md

 ### Pitch:int { property }

-The pitch property of this sound
+The pitch of the sound.

 ### PlayInWorld:bool { property }